UTS-eResearch/datacrate/README.md

 The [PROV] ontology has been used to describe research activities, but its data model is too complicated for simple data modelling.
-It does not allow us to express Some entity *created* this file. in [Prov] *activities* create files.
+It does not allow us to express "some entity *created* this file".
+In [Prov] *activities* create files.
 It is not practical to model every authoring relationship with an intermediate act of creation.

 #### Non-RDF-based formats

-[Datacite] has a lot of metadata that is useful for Data Crates, because it is but it is oriented towards describing things at the dataset level, not the file level.
+[Datacite] has a lot of metadata that is useful for Data Crates, but it is oriented towards describing things at the dataset level, not the file level.
 It is also focussed on published data which has a DOI (although you can enter a null DOI).
 There was an RDF version of Datacite but it is out of date.